Litchfield Hills Connecticut, USA Travel Guide

 Diners, delis, pizza places, and casual cafes deliver more affordable meal options.

-Seasonal farmers markets offer cost-effective picnic foods.
+Seasonal fresh markets offer cost-effective picnic foods.

 Most restaurants, especially farm-to-table establishments, accommodate vegetarian requests.
 Dedicated vegan restaurants are rare, so communication with your server helps.